aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 Only core developers are eligible for appointment as CC members.
-Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer, and a core developer appointment vote concurrent with the 5 day discussion period (see below).
+Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer.

 .. _appointment-3: